 We are committed to providing a friendly, safe and welcoming environment for all, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity and orientation, or other such characteristics.

 Whether you’re a regular contributor or a newcomer, we care about making this community a welcoming and safe place for you and we’ve got your back.

 As a member of the community, you agree to the following:

 - Respect differences of opinion and remember that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer; we will find the best solutions by engaging in constructive discussion, with everybody bringing their unique viewpoint and experience to the table.

 - Remember that everyone was new to Scala at some point.
 We want to encourage newcomers to join our community and learn the Scala language and ecosystem.
 Always assume good intentions and a willingness to learn, just as you are willing to evolve your own opinion as you gain new insights.

 - Keep unstructured critique to a minimum.
 We encourage sharing ideas and perspectives, so please ensure that your feedback is constructive and relevant.
 If you have solid ideas you want to experiment with, make a fork and see how it works.

-- Avoid aggressive and micro-aggressive behavior, such as unconstructive criticism, providing corrections that do not improve the conversation (sometimes referred to as “well actually”s), repeatedly interrupting or talking over someone else, feigning surprise at someone’s lack of knowledge or awareness about a topic, or subtle prejudice (for example, comments like “That’s so easy my grandmother could do it.”).
+- Avoid aggressive and micro-aggressive behavior, such as unconstructive criticism, providing corrections that do not improve the conversation, repeatedly interrupting or talking over someone else, feigning surprise at someone’s lack of knowledge or awareness about a topic, or subtle prejudice (for example, comments like “That’s so easy my grandmother could do it.”).
 For more examples of this kind of behavior, see the Recurse Center’s user manual.

 - We will exclude you from interaction if you insult, demean or harass anyone.
 See examples of unacceptable behavior below.
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.